 Mandy Marshall moved to the Lake District from south Manchester in 2009.
-Looking for a new direction and saw an advertisement to train as a Blue Badge Tourist Guide for Cumbria.
+Looking for a new direction she enrolled to train as a Blue Badge Tourist Guide for Cumbria.
 With a background in retail and fashion the twelve month course studying what defines Cumbria was a challenge.
 From historic houses to far-flung fells, literary personalities to village traditions, lakeshore walks to fast flowing waterfalls…..there are so many elements…..
 Having always lived in suburbia this was a complete change of environment and she learnt how essential farming is in preserving this unique landscape.

-In her new life Beatrix focused on farming and was passionate about the Herdwick breed.
+In her married life Beatrix focused on farming and was passionate about the Herdwick breed.
 She described them as “hardy and independent”, perhaps she identified with these characteristics!

 When furnishing their new home Mandy and Bill wanted to use local products.
-They fitted Herdwick carpet in what had been Beatrix’s sitting room and the National Trust were happy to return some of her original furniture.
-In searching for Herdwick tweed to cover window seats Mandy discovered a hidden store of top quality Herdwick Tweed worsted forgotten in the store room of a gentleman’s outfitters.
+They fitted Herdwick carpet supplied by Wools of Cumbria Carpets in what had been Beatrix’s sitting room and the National Trust were happy to return some of her original furniture.
+In searching for fabric to cover window seats Mandy discovered some worsted Herdwick Tweed tucked away in the store room of a gentleman’s outfitters.

-She was captivated by the quality of the material, the subtle Lake District colours and the provenance of the tweed.
-From this moment on she was inspired!
+Impressed by the quality of the material, the subtlety of the colours and the provenance in the tweed she had an idea....

-Herdwick Tweed bags had their debut at Woolfest, Cockemouth in 2014 and had a great reception winning The Wool Clip award which is given to new wool-related businesses.
-This was a great confidence boost for the fledgling business and our first opportunity to gauge public response to the products.
+They had a great reception which was a major confidence boost for the fledgling business and the first opportunity to gauge public response to the products.

 The ethos behind Herdwick products is that, as far as possible, everything is from Cumbria.

 From the outset Mandy wanted to definitively know the provenance of the wool.
-In order to do this she needed to buy fleece directly from the farmer and needed the flock to be divided at shearing time into colour groups.
+This meant buying fleece directly from the farmer and she needed the flock to be divided at shearing time into colour groups.
 The fleeces could then be spun to produce yarn of differing undyed shades from which a natural coloured tweed could be woven.
-Just to add to the list of requirements she wanted the farms she bought from to be part of the Beatrix Potter legacy that was left in its entirety to the National Trust.
+Adding to the list of requirements she wanted the farms she bought from to be owned by the National Trust and reflect Beatrix Potter's legacy.